 As more information becomes available, the university will continue to update its COVID-19 website https://www.wichita.edu/covid19news.

 FAQs regarding Housing during COVID-19 Pandemic

-The Wichita State Pandemic Team is closely monitoring the COVID-19 (coronavirus disease 2019) situation and making contingency plans.
-As these plans are made, the implications to housing will be updated here, along with the FAQ section below.
+The Wichita State Pandemic Team is closely monitoring the COVID-19 situation and making contingency plans.
+As these plans are made, the FAQ section below will continually be updated.

-Student Health Services is continually updating its website with information relevant to the campus community.
+Student Health Services is also continually updating its website with information relevant to the campus community.

 Thank you for your understanding and flexibility during this time.